 Supervisor Responsibility:

-Supervisors are responsible for scheduling the time for employee rest and lactation breaks and should take into consideration the work load and nature of the job performed.
+Supervisors are responsible for scheduling the time for employee rest and lactation breaks and should consider the work load and nature of the job performed.
 Whenever necessary, the supervisor may change the frequency and length of rest breaks.